 The Library will close for Easter at 2.00 p.m. on Thursday 13 April and reopen at 9.00 a.m. on Tuesday 18 April 2017.
 This calendar gives the opening hours of all four Inn Libraries over the Easter vacation.

-A list of New Titles and New Editions received by the Library between April and June 2016 has just been published.
+A list of New Titles and New Editions received by the Library between January and March 2017 has just been published.

 To mark Brexit Day we have put together a timeline to show a history of the EU from 1945 to the present day.

 On Tuesday 4 April 2017 the Library is running a training session on the essentials of legal research for new pupils.

 The session takes place from 6.00 p.m. to 7.30 p.m. in Mitre Court Room B at the Inner Temple.